-The Media Center is open school days 7:10 a.m. until 3:00 p.m.
-Students who wish to use the Media Center may go directly to the Media Center and sign in on the attendance computer, or use a pass signed by a teacher or staff member.
+The School Library/Media Center is open school days 7:10 a.m. until 2:35 p.m.
+Students who wish to use the School Library/Media Center may go directly to the

+School Library/Media Center or use a pass signed by a teacher or staff member.
 Attendance will be taken and verified.

-Media Center Rules
+School Library/Media Center Rules

-Failure to follow Media Center rules will result in loss of privileges for the semester or longer, detention, and/or referral to the principal or assistant principal for disciplinary action.
+Failure to follow School Library/Media Center rules will result in loss of privileges for the semester or longer, detention, and/or referral to the principal or assistant principal for disciplinary action.

 - 1. Food, drinks, candy and chewing gum are not permitted. - 2.
-Seats are numbered; a student sits in the seat s/he is assigned unless the media specialist or aide moves the person. - 3.
+Cell phone use is not permitted. - 3.
 Books pulled from the shelves should be left at the circulation desk for the media specialist to reshelf. - 4.
-Current magazines and newspapers should be returned to the circulation desk before the end of the period. - 5.
-Students should come to the Media Center prepared to study, read, or do research. - 6.
+Students should come to the School Library/Media Center prepared to study, read, or do research. - 5.
 A quiet atmosphere is expected.
-Students needing to study together or confer should ask the media specialist for permission. - 7.
-All chairs should be pushed under each table at the end of each period.

-- 8. Feet should be on the floor.
-No sitting on tabletops, etc. - 9.
-To leave the Media Center, a student must sign out in the media specialist's office with her permission.
-Permission is only granted for a specific area and legitimate errands.
+Students needing to study together or confer should ask the media specialist for permission. - 6.
+All chairs should be pushed under each table at the end of each period. - 7.
+Feet should be on the floor.
+No sitting on tabletops, etc. - 8.
+To leave the School Library/Media Center, a student must sign out in the media specialist's office.
+Permission is granted only for a specific area and legitimate errands.
 A hall pass must be carried by the person signed out.
 No loitering is permitted.
-The pass must be returned within 5 minutes. - 10.
-All materials must be checked out from the Media Center. - 11.
-All students must abide by the signed AUP (Acceptable Use Policy.)
+The pass must be returned within 5 minutes. - 9.
+All materials must be checked out from the School Library/Media Center.